Foreign Earned Income Exclusion or FEIE

 3. You must be one of the following:

-• A U.S. resident alien is a citizen or national of a country with which the United States has an income tax treaty in effect and who is a bona fide resident of a foreign country for an uninterrupted period that includes the entire tax year.
+• A U.S. resident alien from a country with an income tax treaty with the U.S. and a bona fide resident of a foreign country for the entire tax year.

-• A U.S. citizen or a resident alien who is physically present in a foreign country for at least 330 full days over 12 consecutive months.
+• A U.S. citizen or resident alien physically present in a foreign country for at least 330 full days over 12 consecutive months.

-You may also exclude the value of food and housing provided by your employer on their premises and for their convenience.
-However, such amounts are not foreign-earned income and would be separate from this exclusion.
+You may also exclude the value of food and housing provided by your employer for their convenience, but these amounts are not considered foreign-earned income.

-Don't sweat if you qualify but aren't sure what to exclude.
-See below for a breakdown of both types of exclusion, then utilize eFile's automatic tax tools to handle the rest.
-When you file on eFile.com, we'll do all the hard math so you can sit back wherever you are and enjoy your foreign surroundings.
+If you qualify but are unsure what to exclude, see below for breakdowns, then utilize eFile's automatic tax tools.
+When you file on eFile.com, we handle the calculations so you can enjoy your foreign surroundings.

-The maximum amount of foreign income you can exclude is adjusted yearly for inflation.
-Keep up with the latest Foreign Earned Income Exclusion limits here.
+The maximum foreign income exclusion amount adjusts yearly for inflation.
+Stay updated on Foreign Earned Income Exclusion limits.

-If your eligibility for foreign-earned income exclusion is only for a part of the year, then you are required to modify the maximum limit according to the number of qualifying days within that year.
+If your eligibility for the FEIE is only for part of the year, modify the maximum limit based on qualifying days.

-You can deduct foreign housing expenses from your income if you work abroad and pass the bona fide residence or physical presence test.
-Note that the exclusion only applies to employer-paid expenses, while the deduction applies to self-employment earnings.
+You can deduct employer-paid housing expenses if you work abroad and pass the bona fide residence or physical presence test.
+The exclusion applies to employer-paid expenses, while the deduction applies to self-employment earnings.

-Qualified housing expenses have a cap for foreign housing exclusion or deduction.
-Typically, housing costs are capped at 30% of the highest foreign-earned income exclusion.
-The limit on the foreign tax home will depend on where it is located and how many qualifying days are present in the tax year.
-Review the current, future, and past exclusion limits for earned income and housing.
+Qualified housing expenses are capped at 30% of the highest foreign-earned income exclusion.
+The limit depends on location and qualifying days.
+Review exclusion limits for earned income and housing.

-To calculate your foreign housing amount, subtract the base housing amount from your total foreign housing expenses.
-The base amount can be found on Form 2555 and is calculated based on the maximum foreign earned income exclusion.
-Or, simply prepare your return on eFile.com and let our tax app calculate the amounts for you!
+To calculate your foreign housing amount, subtract the base housing amount (found on Form 2555) from your total foreign housing expenses.
+When you prepare your return on eFile.com, the app performs these calculations for you.

-Note that there is a limit on how much you can spend on housing expenses, which varies based on your location.
-It is important to keep in mind that your foreign housing expenses cannot exceed your total foreign earned income for the taxable year.
+There is a limit on housing expenses based on location, and they cannot exceed total foreign earned income for the taxable year.

-Calculate your foreign housing exclusion before your foreign earned income exclusion.
-You must claim the full amount of housing exclusion you are entitled to.
-If you exclude foreign housing amounts, you cannot claim a foreign tax credit or deduction for those taxes.
-Otherwise, your housing exclusion may be invalid.
+Calculate the foreign housing exclusion before the foreign earned income exclusion.
+If you exclude foreign housing amounts, you cannot claim a foreign tax credit or deduction for those taxes, or the exclusion may be invalid.

-Whether you're e-filing for this year or getting some back taxes done, the above information should more than cover any questions you had about getting the FEIE and keeping more of your money in your pocket.
+Whether e-filing this year or addressing back taxes, the information above should address your questions about obtaining the FEIE and keeping more money in your pocket.
+See more resources for past-due returns.

 WatchIT